Questions and disputes concerning the subject arise with the enviable regularity.

 Let's try briefly to explain, what is 4WD on the second generation of Caldina...

-The principles of 4WD on 215G and 215W differs from each other radically.
+The principles of 4WD operation at 215G and 215W differs from each other radically.
 In the old good Toyota's traditions FullTime 4WD, installed to the initially front-wheel-drive models, it was actually constant and full, with three differentials, including center, located in the common case with the gearbox.
 Central differential could be lockable - by servo (C.Diff Lock), either by viscous coupling, or automatically, by hydromechanical multiclutch coupling with electronic control (C. Diff Auto).
-But now everything became differently...
+But now everything was different way...

 Caldina 215 4WD variants

-On Caldina 215G 4WD was realized on the new fashion, known under the general name "V-Flex Fulltime 4WD".
-It's not "honest" Fulltime 4WD - actuallly, it is the scheme with the auto-connected rear axle (more precise, rear wheels).
-Center differential was eliminated, and the torque, is take out in the automatic gearbox, through transfer (or, simply, bevel gearbox) is drive by propeller shaft to back...
+Caldina 215G 4WD was implemented under the new scheme, known as "V-Flex Fulltime 4WD".
+It's not true "fulltime" - actuallly it is just auto-connected rear axle (more precise, rear wheels).
+Center differential was eliminated, and the torque through transfer (or, simply, bevel gearbox) is drive by propeller shaft to back...

-But now, before the rear differential was mounted the viscous coupling, which operates and connects the propeller shaft and the input shaft of rear differential only if front wheels slipping.
-In the other time the car remains front-wheel-drive.
-However, version GT obtain the rear limited slip differential Torsen type.
+But now, before the rear differential was mounted the viscous coupling, which connects the propeller shaft and the input shaft of rear differential only when front wheels slipping.
+In the other cases the car remains front-wheel-drive.
+GT version obtain Torsen type rear limited slip differential.

-On Caldina 215W the construction scheme of 4WD is traditional and valuable, with the lockable center differential, placed in the gearbox case.
+Caldina 215W has traditional 4WD, with the center differential in the gearbox case.
 Alas, there is a viscous coupling in this differential now, not a multiclutch "intelligent" coupling.
-Torque is transferred by propellershaft to the input of rear differental, where is mounted usual free differential (on the version with the automatic gearbox) or the LSD Torsen type (with the mechanical gearbox).
+Torque is transferred by propeller shaft to the input of rear differental - free (version with the automatic gearbox) or LSD Torsen (with the mechanical gearbox).